Vaccine hesitancy: Swine flu vaccine

-The US swine flu immunization campaign in response to the 1976 swine flu outbreak has become known as "the swine flu fiasco" because the outbreak did not lead to a pandemic as US President Gerald Ford had feared and the hastily rolled out vaccine was found to increase the number of Guillain–Barré Syndrome cases two weeks after immunization.
+The U.S. swine flu immunization campaign in response to the 1976 swine flu outbreak has become known as "the swine flu fiasco" because the outbreak did not lead to a pandemic as U.S. President Gerald Ford had feared, and the hastily rolled out vaccine was found to increase the number of Guillain–Barré Syndrome cases two weeks after immunization.
 Government officials stopped the mass immunization campaign due to great anxiety about the safety of the swine flu vaccine.
 The general public was left with greater fear of the vaccination campaign than the virus itself, and vaccination policies, in general, were challenged.

 During the 2009 flu pandemic, significant controversy broke out regarding whether the 2009 H1N1 flu vaccine was safe in, among other countries, France.
 Numerous different French groups publicly criticized the vaccine as potentially dangerous.
 Because of similarities between the 2009 influenza A subtype H1N1 virus and the 1976 influenza A/NJ virus many countries established surveillance systems for vaccine-related adverse effects on human health.
 A possible link between the 2009 H1N1 flu vaccine and Guillain–Barré Syndrome cases was studied in Europe and the United States.